-The number of children younger than 5 who die each year from preventable causes has decreased dramatically — but not fast enough, say the World Health Organization and nongovernmental organizations like World Vision.
+Child mortality is a big deal, and a lot of people are fighting to reduce it in the developing world.
+In fact, the number of children younger than 5 who die each year from preventable causes has decreased dramatically — from 12.7 million in 1990 to 5.9 million in 2015.
+But that’s not fast enough, per the World Health Organization and other development agencies.

-They insist governments can and should do more to meet the fourth Millennium Development Goal: reduce by two-thirds, between 1990 and 2015, the under-5 mortality rate — a key measure of a nation’s care for its most vulnerable citizens, young children, and infants.
+They insist governments can and should do more to further reduce the under-5 mortality rate — a key measure of a nation’s care for its most vulnerable citizens, young children, and infants.

 Top preventable child killers

-Childhood malnutrition is the underlying cause of 35 percent of all deaths among children younger than 5, so proper nutrition is foundational to helping prevent many deaths.
+Childhood malnutrition is an underlying cause of 45 percent of all deaths among children younger than 5, according to the WHO.
+So proper nutrition is foundational to helping prevent many deaths.

 According to the World Health Organization, six solutions to the most preventable causes of under-5 deaths include: